higlass/higlass-blog/_drafts/2018-09-12-higlass-jupyter-notebook.md

 require loading and operating on the the entire dataset.
 This precludes their use with data too large to fit into memory or to render at once.
 Even with smaller datasets, issues such as occlusion and overplotting can make it difficult to explore and analyze data.
 This need not be the case.
 We already have techniques that allow us to break down large datasets into smaller, digestible chunks which can be displayed without overwhelming the rendering library or viewer.

+#### Inspired by maps

-Online maps, for example, are a de-facto visualization of terabyte-scale datasets.
+Online maps, for
+example, are a de-facto visualization of terabyte-scale datasets.
 They rely on a very simple principle: only render what is relevant at a given scale and location.
 Modern "slippy maps" partition data into <i>tiles</i> which are indexed